Rethinking Technology Stack Selection with AI Coding Proficiency: Experimental Results Analysis

 \subsection{Setup}

-In this study, we select six LLMs that cover mainstream closed-source and open-source models.
-They not only have a large user base but also achieve good ranks in code capability leaderboards~\cite{leaderboard1,leaderboard2}.
+In this study, we select six LLMs that cover mainstream closed-source and open-source models and have a large user base.
 Specifically, \ding{182} {\bf GPT-4o \& GPT-4o-mini} are closed-source models developed by OpenAI.
 Both of them have powerful reasoning capabilities and act as the backbones of ChatGPT~\cite{gpt4o,gpt4omini}.
 We use `GPT-4o-2024-11-20' and `GPT-4o-mini-2024-07-18' in the experiments. \ding{183} {\bf Claude Sonnet 4} is a closed-source commercial model developed by Anthropic.
 It exhibits powerful code generation capabilities and serves millions of users monthly~\cite{claude4,claude4users}.
 We use `Claude Sonnet 4-20250514' in the experiments. \ding{184} {\bf Gemini 2.5 Flash}, developed by Google, has a context window of over one million tokens and powerful reasoning and coding capabilities~\cite{gemini25}. \ding{185} {\bf Qwen3-Coder-Plus} is the latest generation of large code-specific models developed by Alibaba~\cite{qwen3}.
 We use `Qwen3-Coder-Plus-2025-07-22' in the experiments. \ding{186} {\bf DeepSeek-R1} is an open-source LLM developed by DeepSeek~\cite{guo2025deepseek}.
 DeepSeek-R1 is currently one of the most powerful open-source LLMs with state-of-the-art coding capabilities.

-According to the experimental results of the existing benchmarks~\cite{leaderboard1,leaderboard2,yang2025qwen3}, the coding capabilities of these models are ranked as follows (from high to low), DeepSeek-R1, Claude Sonnet 4, Qwen3-Coder-Plus, Gemini 2.5 Flash, GPT-4o, and GPT-4o-mini.
+According to the experimental results of the existing benchmarks~\cite{leaderboard1,yang2025qwen3}, the coding capabilities of these models are ranked as follows (from high to low), DeepSeek-R1, Claude Sonnet 4, Qwen3-Coder-Plus, Gemini 2.5 Flash, GPT-4o, and GPT-4o-mini.
 During the experiments, we follow the official documentation of each model and use default parameter configurations.
 We repeatedly query each prompt five times on each model and ultimately collect 25,500 LLM responses from the six models that completed the given task description using the target third-party libraries.

 In addition, to enhance the robustness and reliability of our analysis in experiments, we employ a widely used bootstrap resampling strategy.
 When calculating the AI proficiency score, we use the bootstrap method to resample 1,000 samples of LLM responses, and then calculate the mean and 95\% confidence interval~\cite{mooney1993bootstrapping,deldjoo2024understanding}.
 The significance of the experimental results and analysis has been statistically tested (\eg, t-test).
 Based on the results of prior work~\cite{zhang2025codecriticbench}, the LLM-based metrics in this study use the `O1-mini-2024-09-12' model developed by OpenAI to efficiently obtain high-quality evaluation results.